 MSG has been used to flavor foods since the turn of the 20th century.
 It’s touted by chefs and is used in many processed foods — many you may not even be aware of.

 It wasn’t until the late 1960s, when a letter published by a U.S. medical journal spurred widespread misperceptions.
-The study claimed eating Chinese restaurant food triggered weakness, heart palpitations, numbness and other symptoms.
+The study claimed eating Chinese food triggered weakness, heart palpitations, numbness and other symptoms.

 The author said these symptoms could have resulted from several things, including sodium, alcohol, cooking wine and MSG, but the public focused only on MSG.
 Xenophobic sentiments, prejudice against the Chinese, at the time fueled this perception and led to the term “Chinese Restaurant Syndrome.”